 Surf the forums and Q&A sites

 Find the important forums in your industry and scan them for problems that do not have answers or you can provide a better solution.
-For example you can scan Yahoo Answers and answer a question or two in depth every week.
+For example, you can scan Yahoo Answers and answer a question or two in depth every week.
 Post the short answer next to the original question and link back to your post.
-Be careful to add value to the conversation or some admins might consider this as spam.
+Make sure you add value to the conversation or some admins might consider this as spam.

 What are others writing about

 Read other blogs in your field.
 What are the important issues?
 Can you identify a rising trend and boost your visitor numbers that way?
 Maybe some industry expert writes about something that you think is wrong, take an opposing view and let everybody know.

 Keep tabs on your industry related forums – there’s always a lot of discussion there which could inspire you to write something new or potentially solve someone’s problem.

 Use content curation tools to find trending topics and stay in touch with the latest discussions.
 Perhaps you can turn one of those bits into a valuable post?
 For more details about content curation.

 Be active in LinkedIn groups.
 You could potentially find a great and unexplored topic to write about.

 If you find an interesting topic that has not yet been fully discovered or has out-of-date information, it’s probably a good idea to do in-depth research on it and publish the results.

 Plan ahead.
 It’s not likely you’re going to write a great post out of the blue.
 Instead, you should plan few steps into the future and slowly develop new content to write about.
 Plan your writing schedule and make some time each day to think about future blog posts.